We went to UCLA to trip, climb the oak trees in the Santa Ana winds, and do a dope deal.

 “Anybody here right now?”
 I said.

 “No, no, I can give you a tour, come on.”
-He again ushered me out of a room, this time through another door and onto a balcony overlooking a large, tiled living room bathed in winter light through two-story glass windows.
+He again ushered me out of a room, this time through another door and onto a balcony overlooking a large, tiled living room bathed in late afternoon winter light through two-story glass windows.
 The white-themed furnishings, walls, and tile glowed a yellow red.

 “Yeah, pretty nice, huh?
 That’s Jerry Lewis’s house on that side and John Wayne lives next door on the other side.”
 Hank was still speaking in oddly hushed tones.
 They intruded on my rush.